*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

 Where To Find Birch Polypores And When

-Birch polypores are exclusively found in birch trees across North America, the U.K., Europe and some parts of Asia.
+Birch polypores grow exclusively on birch trees across North America, the U.K., Europe and some parts of Asia.
 They typically grow on decayed trunks in small clusters of 3 to 5 mushrooms or on their own.
 They eventually lead to the tree developing brown rot.

 Their growing season runs from August until November.